4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 In *dataObj* or *dataColl*, pass an object or a collection containing the data to load in the data context.
-Images are converted to data URI schemes.
+Las imágenes se convierten en esquemas URI de datos.

 To pass a time value in *dataObj* or *dataColl*, encapsulate it in an object with the following properties (see [example 4](#example-4---date-and-time-syntax)):